Using Dataproc (Spark) and Hail on Verily Workbench

 If you don’t want to install Hail on your Dataproc cluster, then use the following command as a starting point.

-Before running the command, replace <cluster_name> with the name of your new cluster.
+Before running the command, replace <your_cluster_name> with the name of your new cluster.

 Default buckets are auto-created when you first create a cluster via the Workbench web UI.
 Their resource names are: dataproc-staging-<workspace-name> and dataproc-temp-<workspace-name>, where <workspace name> is replaced with the name of your workspace.
-However, you can specify other existing buckets if you would like:
+However, you can specify other existing buckets:

 --bucket=<staging_bucket_name> \